ericclack/pygamezero_candy/doc/index.rst

 .. image:: images/screenshot.png
            :width: 400

-If you've not yes set up Pygame Zero and the editor Mu, head over to the Flappy Bird Tutorial and follow the instructions there: https://tinyurl.com/y37qxb5h
+If you've not yet set up Pygame Zero and the editor Mu, head over to the Flappy Bird Tutorial and follow the instructions there: https://tinyurl.com/y37qxb5h

 Installing Assets
 -----------------